HarryAnthony/HarryAnthony.github.io/index.md

 ---
 ## Updates

+[Jan.
+2024] I have been elected as the PR Officer for the MICCAI Student Board 2024!
+I will be producing social media content to help contribute to the growth and inclusivity of the community!

 [Oct.
 2023] Attended the MICCAI 2023 conference in Vancouver, Canada to present my research.
 Happy to announce I won the *Best Paper Award* at the UNSURE workshop at MICCAI!

 [Aug.
 2023] I have had two papers accepted at workshops at MICCAI, I will be presenting my paper at the UNSURE workshop in October!